tom-howard/com2009/README.md

 ### Editing

 Site content is located in the "docs" directory.
-See here for guidasnce on how to write site content:
+See here for guidance on how to write site content:

 * General Guidance on Writing in Markdown: [A Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/)
 * Material for MkDocs Documentation: https://squidfunk.github.io/mkdocs-material/reference/

-To preview the site as you write use the following command (make sure the Python environemnt is active!):
+To preview the site as you write use the following command (make sure the Python environment is active!):

 ```
 mkdocs serve